Great Unity Party: 2009 helicopter crash and death of Muhsin Yazıcıoğlu

 On 25 March 2009, the leader of the BBP, Muhsin Yazıcıoğlu, died in a helicopter crash in south-eastern Turkey.
 A large search and rescue operation was conducted in the mountainous area around Göksun in Kahramanmaraş Province.
 The helicopter wreckage was found 47 hours after the crash, and all six people on board were found dead. İsmail Güneş, a reporter of the Ihlas News Agency, who was accompanying Yazıcıoğlu, initially survived the crash and placed a desperate call for help just after the crash, and reported a broken leg.
 By the time the search party located the crash site in the inclement weather, all six aboard, including Güneş, were dead.
 Yazıcıoğlu had been traveling from Çağlayancerit in Kahramanmaraş Province to Yerköy in Yozgat Province in central Anatolia for another political rally before local elections on 29 March when the chartered helicopter crashed.

 2010 Gaza Freedom Flotilla

 A delegation representing the BBP participated in the Gaza Freedom Flotilla on board the ship MV Mavi Marmara in May 2010.

-2016 gay pride march in Istanbul
+Ideology and political positions

-In 2016, the Alperen threatened to stop the annual gay pride march in Istanbul.
-Alperen's Istanbul chief, Kursat Mican, stated:
+Muhsin Yazıcıoğlu affirmed the BBP's goal for Turkey by saying: "our cause is 'we love the creation because of the creator'.
+We do not separate people as Laz, Circassian, or Kurdish, we will not separate them.
+We are people living in the same land and under the same flag.
+Kurds are our brother, PKK is our enemy.
+We need to see this difference.
+We are against gangs, the mafia, and a junta.
+We want to have real deputies in the TBMM.
+Let the legislate, the executive, the judiciary be separate.
+Limit immunities.
+Let the speech of politicians on the podium be free.
+The party of the politician who gave his opinion should not be closed."
+About Ergenekon he said "If there is a junta, if there is a gang, let it all be engraved.
+Let Turkey really be a democratic country".

-Degenerates will not be allowed to carry out their fantasies on this land...We're not responsible for what will happen after this point ...
+In 2016, the Alperen Hearths threatened to stop the annual gay pride march in Istanbul.
+Alperen's Istanbul chief, Kürşat Mican, stated:Degenerates will not be allowed to carry out their fantasies on this land...We're not responsible for what will happen after this point ...
 We do not want people to walk around half-naked with alcohol bottles in their hands in this sacred city watered by the blood of our ancestors.